theon/theon.github.com/content/pages/about.md

 <img style="display:none; float:right;" src="https://lh3.googleusercontent.com/-aIuNQy3kTCA/UJ507nw2GCI/AAAAAAAACpI/_yshGRaRSN4/s128/profile.jpg" />

 I'm a developer with a background in Java.
-These days I work in a Labs team at [Net-A-Porter](http://www.net-a-porter.com) as an all-purpose server-side developer which is pretty awesome because I get to play around with lots of different tech every day.
+These days I work in a Labs team at [Net-a-Porter](http://www.net-a-porter.com) as an all-purpose server-side developer which is pretty awesome because I get to play around with lots of different tech every day.
+Do check out the Net-a-Porter [tech blog](http://techblog.net-a-porter.com/).

 <div style="display:none">
 Here's me on the web: